-Don’t start to learn Turkish before you know these
+Don’t start to learn Turkish before you know these hints

-You may have developed fears and prejudices against Turkish as you keep hearing the sentence ‘’Turkish is difficult to learn.’’ from others.
+You may have developed fears and prejudices against Turkish as you kept hearing the sentence ‘’Turkish is difficult to learn’’ from others.
 If you are nodding while reading this, all you have to do is keep reading; because Turkish is not difficult.
 Really!
 It’s just a bit different from your language, that’s all.
 Different doesn’t mean difficult.
 When you understand the structure of Turkish and its unique features, you will see how quickly you can learn this language.
 What is more, once you’ve gotten rid of your prejudices, you will realize how fun Turkish is and enjoy learning it.

 Turkish is a difficult to learn

 It is a fact that Turkish has very flexible uses of words and structural differences from most languages.
 However, there is a universal grammar for all languages of the world and your part is to understand how this universal grammar works in the language you're learning.
 The rest will come automatically, you can be sure.
-Moreover, learning a new language that completely differs from your mother language is freshness for your mind.
-When you comprehend the logic of Turkish well, it will be easier for you to learn other languages in the same family with Turkish such as Korean, Mongolian, Kazakh, Uzbek, etc.)
+Moreover, learning a new language that completely distinct from your mother language is a freshness for your mind.
+When you comprehend the logic of Turkish well, it will be easier for you to learn other languages in the same language family with Turkish such as Korean, Mongolian, Kazakh, Uzbek, etc.

 I wish Chomsky had learned Turkish in his youth, I'm sure that the modern linguistics would have been shaped according to Turkish, not English.

-Lastly, know that only with some essential tips and your effort, you will be able to speak in Turkish comfortably.
+Lastly, know that only with some essential tips and your effort, you will be able to speak Turkish comfortably.
 Our aim is to help you understand these differences and make your work easier with small tips.
 Hopefully, with this article, the obstacle in your mind called prejudice will be removed and you will get an insight into the main features of Turkish.
 So, let's take a brief look at these without belaboring:

 2. Word Building